canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2016_Glasser_Nature_HumanConnectomeParcellation/README.md

 ![Different probability thresholds](diagnostics/gifs/MNI152NLin2009cAsym_20_50_80_prob.gif)

-Probabilities were computed first based on alignments in each of two studies (BMRK5, PainGen) separately and then averaged.
+Probabilities were computed first based on alignments in each of three studies (BMRK5, PainGen, SpaceTop) separately and then averaged.
 Different studies have different acquisition parameters, which can result in systematic differences in resulting alignments.
 Averaging over more studies would be better.
-In the interest of facilitating futher updates to this dataset these two studies have had their subject specific MNI space projections uploaded to figshare.
-If you want to recompute the probability maps/parcel boundaries you can follow the approach in the src subfolder here for a new study and combine it with these maps for a cumulative improvement.
+In the interest of facilitating futher updates to this dataset these three studies have had their subject specific MNI space projections uploaded to figshare.
+If you want to recompute the probability maps/parcel boundaries you can follow the approach in the src subfolder here for a new study and combine it with these maps for an incremental improvement.
 Maps are here:

 https://doi.org/10.6084/m9.figshare.24431146